Esmond Forde

-Esmond Irving Forde is a Trinidad and Tobago politician representing the People's National Movement (PNM).
-He has served as a Member of Parliament in the House of Representatives for Tunapuna since the 2015 general election.
-He is the current Deputy Speaker of the House.
+Esmond Irving Forde is a Trinidadian and Tobagonian politician representing the People's National Movement (PNM).
+He served as a Member of Parliament in the House of Representatives for Tunapuna from 2015 to 2025.
+He served as Deputy Speaker of the House until 2025.

 Early life

 Forde attended Tunapuna Anglican School, Hillview College and St. Augustine Secondary School.
 He received a certificate in mass media and communications and photography from the University of the West Indies School of Continuing Studies, as well as a certificate in marketing and public relations from the London Chamber of Commerce & Industry.

 He began work at the National Insurance Board in 1983, serving as public relations officer for education and publicity.
 He worked in management at Automotive Components Ltd, becoming manager of the services division until 2003.
 He worked as export sales executive at Lensyl Products Ltd from 2010 and 2013.
 He served previously on the board of directors for the Telecommunications Authority and the Eastern Credit Union.